pkreipke/datasets_original/PU_ArtMuseum/README.md

 # Possible Projects
+- charts:
-- charts: count by types, t
+  - count by object types,
+  - scrollable, zoomable timeline of art,
+  - map of origins (weak, not much data),
+  - animated map of locations by time (see art develop and spread over time?
+Collection not big enough?)
 - simply provide a REST API to the data for others to re-use
 - iOS app for browsing?
 - if more detailed location information was available map the art with Google Maps